 Call a College Savings Specialist

 You've taken the first step toward your savings goals.
 Saving for college, graduate, vocational school, or even K-12 public, private, or religious schools is more affordable with the tax-advantaged benefits offered by the T. Rowe Price College Savings Plan.

 A 529 plan is a tax-advantaged way for families to save money for education-related expenses.
 You make contributions to your plan using after-tax dollars, but earnings are tax-deferred while invested and tax-free when used for qualified higher educational expenses such as tuition, fees, room and board, books, supplies, computer technology, and equipment as well as certain expenses for special needs students.
 With the tax reform measures of 2017, 529 plans can also be used to cover certain tuition expenses at K-12 public, private, and religious schools.3 The “529" refers to the section of the Internal Revenue Code that created these college savings plans.

 Our 529 plan is an excellent way to help your child, grandchild, or loved one save for college or K-12 tuition expenses.
 Here’s how it works.
 You contribute to an account that you control on behalf of a specific beneficiary.
 You can withdraw the money tax-free anytime—as long as it’s used to pay qualified educational expenses at any eligible private or public college, university, graduate, or vocational school anywhere in the U.S.2 The 2017 tax reform measures expanded the use of 529 college savings plans to save for tuition expenses at K-12 private, public, and religious schools.
 Learn more about using a T. Rowe Price College Savings Plan account to save for K-12.

 You always have access to the savings in your account for anything that life throws your way.
 Flexibility like this is why our plan suits nearly every budget or savings goal.

-Based on the year your child will enter college, our Enrollment-Based Portfolios automatically adjust to a more conservative strategy to reduce risk as that date nears.
+Based on the year your child will enter college, our Enrollment-Based Portfolios automatically adjust to a more conservative strategy in an effort to reduce risk as that date nears.
 Our Static Portfolios offer a fixed strategy, which means the underlying allocation does not change over time.